Understanding The Psychology of Group Dynamics

 4) Social Groups

-Social groups are the kinds of groups you’re most likely to find within an office setting.
-Social groups can include sports teams, parent groups, workgroups – basically, any group of people that are working together is to accomplish a goal.
-This kind of group exists for different reasons than a primary group and requires more structure than collectives because they are striving towards a common purpose.
+Social groups are the groups you’re most likely to find within an office setting.
+Social groups can include sports teams, parent groups, and workgroups – basically, any group of people who are working together to accomplish a goal.
+This kind of group exists for different reasons than a primary group and requires more structure than collectives because they strive towards a common purpose.

 Structure is an important element of all groups, but especially so in task groups.
 The way in which groups are structured determines their dynamic, how they function, and how they rely on each other.
 For all group structures, there is a certain amount of interdependence or a sense of relying on each other in some way.
 However, the forms of this interdependence can change as the structure of the group changes.